-If you have not yet taken a COVID-19 test, it can seem intimidating.
+If you have not yet taken a COVID-19 RT PCR Test, it can seem intimidating.
 Below, we offer an overview of how these tests work with the goal of reducing anxiety and encouraging more people to participate in testing.
 The more we test, the more we know, and the better we can protect ourselves.

 How COVID-19 Tests Work: